farm-ng/amiga-dev-kit/website/docs/apps/controller_app/README.md

 robot to repeat the path autonomously.
 - **Remote teleoperation**: Control the robot through any web browser using a keyboard.

-:::caution Compute-Intensive Application
+:::caution Resource Intensive Operation
-The Autoplot app is a resource-intensive application.
+The Autoplot app requires significant computational resources when run directly on the robot's screen.
-As such, it is not recommended to run it simultaneously with recording features or custom user applications.
+To ensure optimal performance, it is recommended not to use the Autoplot app in conjunction with the recorder or other custom user applications on the brain's display itself.
-Doing so may affect the performance of the Autoplot app and other system operations.
+However, running the Autoplot app and the recorder app through a web browser on a separate device is acceptable and should not impact performance.
 :::

 ## Autonomy Requirements